EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/50_how-to-iterate-kv-table.md

 4. Use the iterator `value` to access the current value of the iterator.
 5. And then increment the iterator until the first N `person` objects stored in `address_table` are visited.

-Refer to the following possible implementation to implement an action that is iterating through the first N `person` objects in `address_table` and prints their first and last names:
+Refer to the following reference implementation to implement an action which iterates through the first N `person` objects in `address_table` and prints their first and last names:

 `smartcontract.hpp`